Development Procedures Bylaw

 • Floodplain exemptions and covenant changes

-• Submit a complete application – Including forms, fees, title documents, and reports.
+• Submit a complete application: include forms, fees, title documents and any required reports.

-• Some decisions are made by staff – Others go to Council for approval.
+• Some decisions are made by staff: others must go to Council for approval.

-• Public input may be required – For larger projects, a Community Information Meeting and public notice may be needed.
+• Public input may be required: for larger projects, you may need a community information meeting and public notice.

-• Security deposits may be required – To ensure landscaping or restoration work is completed.
+• A security deposits may be required: this helps ensure landscaping or restoration work is completed.

-• Applications expire if inactive – Most permits are valid for two years.
+• Applications can expire if inactive: most permits are valid for two years.
 Extensions may be possible.

 Category